× COVID-19 Vaccine Updates: View the latest information.

 Dental Assistant Certification Program

-Photo of Dental Assistant Student and her instructorDental Assisting is a rewarding career that can open doors for a fulfilling healthcare career.
-Our dental assisting certificate program at Mile Square is designed to train students to work in public health settings alongside other health disciplines that are all located within our clinics.
+At Mile Square Health Center, our dental assisting certificate program is designed to train students to work in public health settings alongside other health disciplines that are all located within our clinics.
 Our program will prepare you to assist in cases including medically complex care, pediatric services, oral surgery, and prosthetic services.
-Our training takes place in our modern clinics, allowing you to learn on the most up-to-date technology including digital imaging and electronic records.
+Our training takes place in our modern clinics, allowing you to learn on the most up-to-date technology, including digital imaging and electronic records.

 Who can apply?

-Anyone interested in a career in healthcare who has also obtained a High School Diploma or GED.
+Anyone interested in a healthcare career who has also obtained a high school diploma or GED can apply for our dental assisting certification program.

-The program consists of 32 hours of lecture, 70 hours of lab and hands-on training, 40 hours of externship, and an additional 8-hour of coronal polishing and sealant certification.
+Our program consists of 32 hours of lecture, 70 hours of lab and hands-on training, 40 hours of externship, and an additional 8 hours of coronal polishing and sealant certification.

-At the culmination of 170 hours and passage of successful exams, you will earn a certificate in dental assisting.
+At the culmination of 170 hours and after passing exams successfully, you will earn a certificate in dental assisting.
 This program is designed to be completed in 12 weeks of learning with additional time for your externship.

 Program 12-week Breakdown: